Reference

 Tick

 The cron entry point — hzmetrics.py tick — that runs every 5 minutes.
-Always refreshes whoisonline; at :30 past the hour, also tries to run the metrics pipeline (under PID-lock guard).
+Always refreshes whoisonline; at :30 past the hour, also invokes cmd_run (which acquires the flock and dispatches by mode).

 Migration (schema)